 The second point Davidow makes is evident in the moniker of his operations, the aim of which was to *CRUSH* the competition.

-The core of how most companies get segmentation wrong is how they end up gaining moderate traction in multiple different segments.
-This creates the illusion of success but a position that is impossible to defend in the long run, and explains promising but ultimately disappointing flash-in-the-pans like Atari and Lotus.
+The way most companies get segmentation wrong results in them gaining moderate traction in multiple different segments.
+This creates the illusion of success, but a really a position that is impossible to defend in the long run.
+It also explains promising but ultimately disappointing flash-in-the-pans like Atari and Lotus.

 In contrast, once a company has become the leader of its segment – like Intel had under Davidow – it gets increasingly hard for competitors to enter and once the cost of market entry equals that of potential profit, it’s practically impossible.